 - Ball Complete Book of Home Preserving.
 Ball is a leading manufacturer of mason jars and other canning supplies and products.
 This book offers a great primer on canning processes and procedures, and safety tips.
 It also has hundreds of great recipes to make jams, jellies, pickles, relishes, and many other items.
 The book includes information and recipes for pressure canning as well.

-- Canning and Preserving for Beginners: The Essential Canning Recipes and Canning Supplies Guide.
+- Canning and Preserving for Beginners.
 This is another great canning guide for people that are just starting out as canners.
 The book is very straightforward, and clearly explains canning terminology and processes.
 It is well-illustrated, and is another great source for simple, easy-to-follow canning recipes as well.

-- The Prepper’s Canning Guide: Affordably Stockpile a Lifesaving Supply of Nutritious, Delicious, Shelf-Stable Foods.
+- The Prepper’s Canning Guide.
 This guide is another excellent resource for canners.
 Like the previous guides before it, Preppers Canning Guide provides a great overview of canning basics.
 Additionally, this book has great tips for preserving foods to support your homestead in the event of a major disaster or other contingency.
 It discusses strategies for stocking your pantry for emergencies, as well as making the most of the food you have available.
 This book is a must-have reference for anyone who wants to have all of their food preserved and prepared when a disaster strikes.

 You should always be on the lookout for new books on canning; they are fun and informative to read, and you can often find great new recipes to try in your own kitchen.